kaunamohammed/ExpensifyCodingTest/README.md

 ## Challenge 4 - Offline mode / Network error

-When a network error occured, and the user subsequently went offline the screen would become blank, this is not a very nice user experience so my challenge was to find a way to display data in offline mode.
+- When a network error occured, and the user subsequently went offline the screen would become blank, this is not a very nice user experience so my challenge was to find a way to display data in offline mode.
+- Core Data Thread safety

 ## Solution - Data persistence

-To solve the problem, I used data persistence (Core Data).
+- To solve the problem, I used data persistence (Core Data).
 This allowed me to save the data retrieved from the backend and show it to the user in offline mode.
+- Ensured thread safety by using the `-com.apple.CoreData.ConcurrencyDebug 1` flag and having separate models between DBModels and presentation models

 # Third-Party